 The telephone in the office area is for the use of school personnel for school business.
 We ask you to discourage your child from using it and encourage them to take care of personal matters before they leave home or upon return.
 A little pre-planning will save a lot of confusion at school.
 We try to limit use of the telephone by students to emergencies only.
-Elementary students are not allowed to have cell phones at school.
+Elementary students are not allowed to have cell phones in classrooms.
+They will be placed on silent and stored in student bags.
 If they need to bring it for an approved reason, the student will need to check it into the office at the start of the school day.